-Over the past years, both transparency about relations between companies and a variety of stakeholders has become a topic of increasing interest, as has the amount of information available to those who are interested.
-We have taken numerous steps towards becoming more transparent, such as an updated policy on clinical trial data, transparency about our relationships to patient groups and making more information accessible about relationships to physicians.
+Over the past years, we have taken numerous steps towards becoming more transparent, such as an updated policy on clinical trial data, transparency about our relationships to patient groups and making more information accessible about relationships to physicians.

 Engaging with patients, caregivers and patient organisations helps us understand what it is like to live with a disease, the challenges facing patients and their families, and the role that diagnostics and treatments play in managing disease.
 This is invaluable in developing new products and in co-developing education and training materials.

 The Roche Patient Platform provides information on diseases, clinical studies and results of completed trials that may be of interest to patients, caregivers and physicians.
 The platform is available in a number of countries.
 Contents are in local language and written in such a way, that laymen can understand them.

 While these interactions are among the most meaningful for our mission, they are also among the most stringently regulated.
 Our

 Our employees are fundamental to our innovation-driven culture and to our purpose of doing now what patients need next.
 Employee engagement includes:

 newsletters highlighting topics of interest sent by employees

 lunch talks and Q&As with senior management and executives

 regular performance reviews to discuss career goals and development opportunities

 Over a third of our employees are members of work councils or other similar organisations.
 These bodies provide a structured and transparent avenue for negotiating and engaging with employees.